Palem1988/blocknetdx-utils/README.md

 python build_time_tests.py --unittest=100 --sequence=100
 ```

-If you want to run only sequence tests, use:
+If you want to run only unit tests, use:
 ```
 python build_time_tests.py --unittest=100 --sequence=0
 ```